cyurtoz/kafka-playback-service/README.md

-# kafka-playback-service
+# Kafka Playback Service

-Kafka Playback Service
+A project that sends messages within a time period from one Kafka to the another, with a specified speed coefficient.